manwar/theweeklychallenge/content/blog/postgresql-mvcc-part-3.md

 What if you want to lock a row so nobody can change it, but you don't mind if other transactions read or share the lock?

-Let's create start a new transaction in `Session A` as below:
+Let's start a new transaction in `Session A` as below:

 ```bash
 postgres=# BEGIN;